PADDY O'DONNELL 2018 MENTORSHIP AWARD

 The Paddy O’Donnell Mentorship Award presented by CADSI, will honour a Canadian defence or security business mentor recognized for having provided valuable advice and support to the next generation of industry leaders.
 The Award winner will have contributed to the personal and professional growth of one or more emerging leader within a CADSI member company.

 Completed nominations should be submitted via the online submission tool.
 The contact information for the nominator and nominee should also be included.
 Complete submissions should be completed by April 27, 2018.
 Judging will be complete by May 20, 2018.
 The winner will be announced at CANSEC 2018 in Ottawa at a ceremony before industry leaders.
 All nominations will be kept confidential.

 The Award Review Committee will be announced soon.

 About the Prize

-- A CADSI representative would present the nominator and mentor with a plaque, recognizing the winner as the recipient of the Paddy O’Donnell Mentorship Award, at a meal at CANSEC.
+- A CADSI representative will present the nominator and mentor with a plaque, recognizing the winner as the recipient of the Paddy O’Donnell Mentorship Award, at a meal at CANSEC.

 - Mention by CADSI in communications materials (e.g. press release or CADSI social media channels, background information about the winner’s accomplishments).

 About the Award Criteria & How to Submit a Nomination

-The nominee (i.e. the mentor) must be nominated by someone working who worked for a CADSI member company in the current or previous calendar year.
+The nominee (i.e. the mentor) must be nominated by someone working or who worked for a CADSI member company in the current or previous calendar year.
 The nominee must be employed by a company that is a corporate or associate member of CADSI.
 Depending on the nominations received, the Award Review Committee may decide not to present the award in a given year.
-Past applicants who did not win may be considered in subsequent years but must be re-nominated.
-A winner cannot be win the award more than once.
+Past applicants who did not win may be considered in subsequent years, but must be re-nominated.
+A winner cannot win the award more than once.